How Values Plus Ownership Thinking Can Drive Success

 We all know that a strong culture can drive both team and organizational performance.
 When that culture is based on a strong and accepted group of values, and when your team takes pride and ownership in their role and in the purpose of the organization, great things can happen.

-I recently sat down with Wayne Chiu, founder and CEO at Trico Homes, to talk about how ownership thinking and putting culture at the centre of strategy have helped the organization achieve great results.
+I sat down with Wayne Chiu, founder and CEO at Trico Homes, to talk about how ownership thinking and putting culture at the centre of strategy have helped the organization achieve great results.

 The interview has been edited for length, but you can listen to the full conversation here.